What Is a 20-Year Mortgage?

 Pros

-- Pay less interest over time
+- Pay less total interest over the life of the mortgage

 Cons